Review: Bulgaria's Coworking Bansko In Eastern Europe

 Speaking of winter, Bansko is one of the few destinations that pulls in digital nomads when the weather gets cold.
 We haven’t been there for winter, but we hear the skiing is great, even if the gondola lines are long.

-VISAS: For Americans, Bulgaria is a pretty great deal.
+For Americans, Bulgaria is a pretty great deal.
 It’s in Europe, but not part of the pesky Schengen Zone, the bane of all non-EU digital nomads.
-You get three months on arrival, though extending it is almost impossible.
+You get three months on arrival, although extending it is almost impossible.
+A lot of digital nomads have set up their business in Bulgaria, which is eager to get their economy moving.
+Coworking Bansko has written some articles to help you explore that option if you’re interested.

-WEATHER: We arrived in Bansko in the middle of July from southern Italy where the temps were hitting the high thirties.
-Tucked up in the mountains, Bansko was wonderfully cool, summer highs rarely reaching into the 30sC/80s F. The days were bright and warm, the evenings almost never quite cool enough to need a jacket, but perfect for sleeping.
+We arrived in Bansko in the middle of July from southern Italy where the temps were hitting the high thirties.
+Tucked up in the mountains, Bansko was wonderfully cool, summer highs rarely going past 30 Celsius/86 Fahrenheit.
+The days were bright and warm, the evenings almost never quite cool enough to need a jacket, but perfect for sleeping.
 We’re told even in winter, Bansko itself stays pretty moderate because most days are sunny.
 But we probably won’t be checking it out for ourselves.

 So should you come to Coworking Bansko?